Moe-hacker/ce-lang/README.md

 - Cute and readable, it's like a sad face, and it zips the error handling logic, and make the code more concise and readable.
 - Zero syntax breaking, :< never affects C grammar.
 - Explicit invalid-stat marker, it's illegal, if you leave a `:<`, `:>` or `]` after a function, your compiler will definitely scream.
 - Enforced pre-compile code generation and error handling, `:<` is not a todo comment, but it's easier to be done.
-With LLM or ceg.
+With LLM or cwte.
 # The .hce header:
 .hce stands for `happy c ending/handle c error`, it's just a kv-map to register error expr and handler for funcs. maybe we can also have standard hce conf like posix.hce.
 ```c